n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 ## Not Yet Implemented

-- **Completion detection**: No logic to detect when all pieces are in a single snap group at correct positions and rotation 0.
-- **Server-side puzzle logic**: The backend directory exists but is empty.
-Currently the frontend generates all piece configs, positions, and shapes locally ( simulating the server response).
 - **Hacked state handling**: `enterHacked()` is called when `data.hacked` is true, but the jigsaw-specific completion UI is not implemented.
 - **Terminal intro sequence**: A cinematic intro sequence with timed messages is commented out (connecting, analyzing, pattern fragmentation, exploit success, puzzle online).
 Currently skipped - puzzle shows immediately.